ShoYamanishi/SDFont/README.md

 the resultant shape of the fonts is clean with little artifacts for most of the sizes.

+Following are some samples rendered with a signed distance field font.

 <a href="docs/readme/Type0.png">
     <img src="docs/readme/Thumb0.png" height="90">